-The FlagMath game requires excellent concentration and visual skills, and enables players to practice arithmetic in a fun and non-threatening way.
-The cards can be used at school or home and as a resource during one-to-one or small group maths tuition sessions.
+Our exciting FlagMath game requires excellent concentration and visual skills to enable players to practice arithmetic in a fun and non-threatening way.
+The cards can be used at school or home and particularly as a resource during one-to-one or small group maths tuition sessions.

-The first four versions of the main card game are now available to purchase from this site – Addition, Subtraction, Multiplication and Division – as well as four editions of the brand-new FlagMath junior game, described in detail further down the page.
+The first four versions of the main card game, Addition, Subtraction, Multiplication & Division, are available to purchase from this site as well as the four editions of the FlagMath junior game, described in detail further down the page.

 Object of the Game